 About Oliver Wyman

 Oliver Wyman is part of the Marsh & McLennan Companies (MMC), a global professional services network with brands and affiliates in more than 100 countries.
-The largest component of Oliver Wyman Group is Oliver Wyman, a management consulting business which has more than 4,000 consultants working out of offices in over 50 cities spread across some 26 countries.
-Oliver Wyman Group also includes NERA Economic Consulting and the brand and identity consultancy Lippincott.
+The largest component of Oliver Wyman Group is Oliver Wyman, a management consulting business which has more than 4,000 consultants working out of offices in 60 cities spread across some 29 countries.
+Oliver Wyman Group also includes NERA Economic Consulting and the brand and innovation consultancy Lippincott.

-The firm's consulting services cover the automotive, aviation, aerospace and defense, communications, digital, energy, media, financial services, industrial products and services, health and life sciences, public policy, retail and consumer products, and surface transportation sectors.
-Its clients include numerous Global 1000 companies, more than 80 percent of the world's largest 100 financial institutions and heads of Fortune 1000 companies.
+The firm's consulting services cover sectors including automotive, aviation, aerospace and defense, communications, energy, media, financial services, industrial products and services, health and life sciences, public policy, retail and consumer products, and surface transportation.
+Its capabilities include digital, corporate finance and restructuring, operations, organizational effectiveness, risk management, strategy, and sustainability.
+Clients include numerous Global 1000 companies, more than 80 percent of the world's largest 100 financial institutions, and heads of Fortune 1000 companies.

 Oliver Wyman has also established long-term partnerships with select non-profit organizations to provide pro-bono consulting services.
 For example, it has worked with Room to Read, which aims to transform the lives of children in developing countries by focusing on literacy and gender equality in education.
-The Boston, Stamford, Houston and London Symphony Orchestras, Junior Achievement, Women's World Banking, Vision Fund International, Trees for Cities, The Entrepreneurial Refugee Network, Bob Woodruff Foundation, German Red Cross, Suicide Prevention in Australia, and Guiding Eyes for the Blind are all organizations for which Oliver Wyman provided assistance.
-The list continues to grow and overviews of Oliver Wyman's work is available through their annual social impact report.
+The Boston, Stamford, Houston and London Symphony Orchestras, Junior Achievement, Women's World Banking, Vision Fund International, Trees for Cities, The Entrepreneurial Refugee Network, Bob Woodruff Foundation, German Red Cross, Suicide Prevention in Australia, and Guiding Eyes for the Blind are all organizations for which Oliver Wyman has provided assistance.
+The list continues to grow, and details of Oliver Wyman's work are available through their annual social impact report.

 Experts at research

-It's not enough for Oliver Wyman's consultants to know their industries-they have to know them well enough to be able to publish cutting edge reports on the state of those industries and the multitude of forces that are reshaping them.
-For example, the firm has been putting out a "State of the Financial Services Industry" report every year since 1997.
-Their Oliver Wyman Health blog tracks "the business of transforming healthcare" with contributions from Oliver Wyman Partners and healthcare industry innovators.
+Oliver Wyman applies its deep industry expertise not only to client engagements but also to the many cutting edge reports they publish each year.
+For example, the firm has authored a "State of the Financial Services Industry" report every year since 1997, and their Oliver Wyman Health blog tracks "the business of transforming healthcare" with contributions from Oliver Wyman Partners and healthcare industry innovators.